Kzra/VHost-Classifier/README.md

 # VHost-Classifier
 For a list of Taxon IDs, VHost-Classifier will filter out the viruses and then sort these viruses into groups based on their host lineage.
-The VHost-Classifier algorithm uses the virus-host DB , the NCBI taxonomy DB and in-built predictive rules to acheive a high rate of virus host classification.
+The VHost-Classifier algorithm uses the Virus-Host DB , the NCBI Taxonomy DB and in-built predictive rules to acheive a high rate of virus host classification.
+VHost-Classifier will classify Virus Taxon IDs to family resolution.

 **Usage:**
 ```shell